GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/variables/reference.md

 **Change text variable**
 Modify the text (string) of a scene variable.

+**Add boolean variable**
+Adds a boolean at the end of an array variable.

+**Add variable array value**
+Adds a number at the end of an array variable.

+**Add text variable**
+Adds a text (string) at the end of a array variable.

+**Add existing variable**
+Adds an existing variable at the end of an array variable.

+**Remove variable by index**
+Removes a variable at the specified index of an array variable.

+**Remove a child**
+Remove a child from a structure variable.

 **Add existing variable**
 Adds an existing variable at the end of a scene array variable.